Planet of Fire: Plot

-Another important figure in Sarn mythology is the Outsider, a promised prophet, and Kamelion, controlled by the Master, fulfils this role admirably.
-He convinces Timanov of the appropriateness of harsh action and when the Doctor arrives with the Unbelievers they are all seized for burning.
-However, Malkon and Peri arrive shortly afterwards and stop this, though not before Malkon has been injured.
-Turlough is aghast when he finds his relative has been shot and the Doctor presses him for as much information as he has on the strange circumstances of Sarn.
-It seems it is a long abandoned Trion colony planet, and that Turlough, a Trion, suspects some of his family were sent here after a revolution against the hereditary leading clans of his homeworld.
-He supposes his father died in a crash but that Malkon survived, while he himself was sent in exile to Earth, overseen by a Trion agent masquerading as a solicitor in Chancery Lane.
+The Fifth Doctor and Turlough land on Earth on Lanzarote where Turlough takes Peri Brown on board the TARDIS to save her from drowning.
+They travel to the planet Sarn, where the natives worship the local volcano as a god.
+It is revealed that Sarn is a long abandoned Trion colony planet.
+Turlough, a Trion, suspects some of his family were sent here after a revolution against the hereditary leading clans of his homeworld.
+Turlough realises the Chosen One, Malkon, may be his brother.

-Kamelion has meanwhile seized Peri and uses her to transport a black box into the control room of his TARDIS.
-It contains a miniaturised Master—the real thing—who has been transformed by a disastrous experiment with his trademark Tissue Compression Eliminator (TCE) weapon.
-The Master thus re-established the psychic link with Kamelion to gain the power of movement and has manoeuvred the robot to Sarn so that he can take advantage of the restorative powers of the numismaton gas within the fire mountain.
+The android Kamelion has meanwhile made mental contact with its old controller, the Master.
+Kamelion, controlled by the Master, convinces the natives that he is the Outsider, a promised prophet.
+He seizes Peri and uses her to transport a black box into the control room of his TARDIS.
+It contains a miniaturised Master, who has been transformed by a disastrous experiment with his Tissue Compression Eliminator weapon.
+The Master re-established the psychic link with Kamelion and has manoeuvred him to Sarn so that he can take advantage of the restorative powers of the numismaton gas within the fire mountain.

 Turlough realises the imminent volcanic bursts will destroy Sarn, so he uses a communication unit to get in touch with Trion and plead for a rescue ship to evacuate the planet.
-Acting on a message from the Doctor, Turlough programs the TARDIS to rescue the Doctor and Peri from the gas control room, forgoing a chance to stay aboard and escape from the military arriving from his homeworld.
+Acting on a message from the Doctor, Turlough programs the TARDIS to rescue the Doctor and Peri.
 He finds out that a general amnesty has been issued and he is free to return home.
-Only the elders choose to remain on the planet to die, facing the erupting volcanoes, Timanov retaining his faith even in the face of Amyand's revelation that Logar was merely a man in a fireproof suit: "Another deception!"